What is a hip fracture?

 There may be other risks, depending on your specific health condition.
 Discuss any

 concerns with your healthcare provider.

 What are the symptoms of a hip fracture?

-The following are the most common symptoms of a hip fracture.
-However, you may experience
+The following are the most common symptoms of a hip fracture:

-- Hip pain and/or pain that you can feel in your knee
+Hip pain or pain that you can feel in your knee

-The symptoms of hip fracture may resemble other medical conditions.
-Always talk with
+The symptoms of hip fracture may seem like other medical conditions.
+Always see your healthcare

 How is a hip fracture diagnosed?